g-male/darin-portfolio/content/capturing/product/eclecstacy-trucker-hats.md

 postyear: "2023"
 contentdesc: product
 ---
-Shot and edited for Eclecstacy at the Knock Twice Studio, 2023.
+Product photography and editing for Eclecstacy at the Knock Twice Studio, 2023.